 Annual Average Flat Rates

-To allow for comparison, the dWind model allows users to model the economics of distribute wind using annual average flat rates as well.
+To allow for comparison, the dWind model allows users to calculate bill savings based on the average cost of electricity ($/kWh) by state.
+While average rates do represent overall energy expenditures for customers, by definition they do not incorporate important nuances in DER value proposition such as offsetting energy charges at higher tiers or reductions in demand charges.
 These flat rates are derived from average retail price data by sector and utility territory provided by the US Energy Information Administration (EIA) (EIA 2015b).
 These data were downloaded in December 2014 by NREL; at that time, the most recent release were rates for 2012.
 We mapped the rates to counties using the utility territory to county lookup table included in the EIA 861 for 2012 (EIA 2015c).
 For counties with multiple utility territories, we calculated a simple average rate from the overlapping utility territory rates.
 The resulting dataset provides annual average flat retail rates for each county in the US for 2012.

 User-Defined Flat Rates